KiDS-1000: Weak lensing and intrinsic alignment around luminous red galaxies: Introduction

 To measure the halo masses, we employ weak gravitational lensing: light bundles of the distant galaxies are deflected by the matter distribution along the line of sight, which leads to an apparent correlation between the shape of a background galaxy (source) and the position of a foreground galaxy (lens).
 This galaxy-galaxy lensing (GGL) signal is an important tool to investigate the dark matter distribution around galaxies \citep[e.g.][]{Hoekstra2005, Mandelbaum2006a}.

-In this paper, we use the halo model to connect the statistical properties of dark matter haloes to those of the galaxies.
+In this paper, we use the halo occupation distributions based halo model to connect the statistical properties of dark matter halos to those of the galaxies.
 It is an analytical approach to predict observable quantities based on the link between the galaxy occupation statistics, the abundance, and the clustering of dark matter \citep[][]{Seljak2000, MaFry2000, CooraySheth2002, vandenBosch2013-PaperI, 2023Asgari_HaloModelReview}.

-In this study, the lens sample consists of LRGs in the footprint of the 4th data release of KiDS \citep[KiDS-1000,][]{Kuijken2019DR4}, which were selected via a variation of the RedMaPPer algorithm \citep[][]{Rykoff2014}, as presented in \citet[][]{Vakili2023}.
-To measure the lensing signal, we use the source sample introduced in \citet[][]{Giblin2021}.
+In this study, the lens sample consists of LRGs in the footprint of the fourth data release of KiDS \citep[KiDS-1000,][]{Kuijken2019DR4}, which were selected via a variation of the \textsc{redMagiC} algorithm \citep[][]{Rozo2016redMaGiC}, as presented in \citet[][]{Vakili2023}.
+To measure the lensing signal, we used the source sample introduced in \citet[][]{Giblin2021}.

-Luminous Red Galaxies are typically the central galaxies in massive haloes, and are responsible for the alignment at large scales.
-The alignment at small scales is sourced by satellite galaxies: the intra-halo tidal fields align the satellites in a torquing mechanism that leads to a net radial alignment signal towards the halo centre \citep[][]{Pereira2008}.
-In this paper, we investigate this signal by determining the alignment of galaxies in the source sample.
+Luminous red galaxies are typically the central galaxies residing in massive halos and they are responsible for the alignment at large scales.
+The alignment at small scales is caused by satellite galaxies: the intra-halo tidal fields align the satellites by a torquing mechanism that leads to a net radial alignment signal towards the halo centre \citep[][]{Pereira2008}.
+In the second part of this paper, we investigate this signal by determining the alignment of galaxies in the source sample.
 These are selected to be physically close to the LRGs, so that the LRG can be considered a proxy for the halo centre.
-To do so, we employ an estimator that is similar to the one used for GGL, following the approach presented in \citet[][]{Blazek2012}.
-When measuring the signal, we account for the lensing contamination and the lensing dilution that occurs between galaxies that are physically associated.
+To do so, we employed an estimator that is similar to the one used for GGL, following the approach presented in \citet[][]{Blazek2012}.
+When measuring the signal, we accounted for the lensing contamination and the lensing dilution occurring between galaxies that are physically associated.
 The IA of the sources presented here is complementary to the study of the IA signal in \citet{Fortuna2021b}, who looked at the alignment signal of the LRG sample at large scales.
-Here, we constrain the small scale signal ($\rp<10 h^{-1} \rm Mpc$) sourced by non-LRG galaxies.
-These results can thus be used to inform models such as the halo model.
+Here, we constrained the small scale signal ($\rp<10 h^{-1} \rm Mpc$) sourced by non-LRG galaxies.
+By studying the mass dependence of the IA signal at large scales and its strength at small scales through the analysis of the alignment of the source galaxies surrounding the LRGs, we provide insights that can be used to model the IA signal in lensing studies.
+In particular, these results can be used to identify the dominant terms in the IA halo model \citep{SchneiderBridle2010, fortuna2020halo}.